RedTurtle/auslfe.formonline.content/README.txt

 the "Form Online Adapter".

-An alternative import step ("Form Online: include FormOnline type") will also register a new content type that automatically use thw proper workflow.
+An alternative import step ("Form Online: include FormOnline type") will also register a new content type that automatically use the proper workflow.
 This can simplify a lot the site configuration for not experienced Plone administrators.

 Credits